PLubrycht/blockchain-docs/asymmetric-cryptography.md

 This system and process provides 3 key properties:

-* **security** - only the private key have access to funds;
+* **authentication** - only the holder of a private key can authorize spending the funds;
 * **transparency** - public keys and addresses can be safely shared;
 * **trustlessness** - anyone can verify transactions using public information, without need to trust another person.

 ## 3.Elliptic Curve Cryptography

 Asymmetric cryptography can be built on different mathematical problems.
 Bitcoin specifically uses Elliptic Curve Cryptography (ECC), which provides strong security with much smaller keys.
-For example, a 256-bit ECC key offers comparable security level to a 3072-bit RSA key (different mathematical way of cryptography).
+For example, a 256-bit ECC key offers comparable security level to a 3072-bit RSA key.

+RSA is another public-key algorithm, based on the difficulty of factoring large numbers, rather than elliptic curve mathematics.

 The efficiency makes ECC perfect for systems like Bitcoin, where performance and scalability and crucial.

 ### What is ECC?